-- 2014-2015 is an even year and courses taught in fall and winter terms in this school year are considered to be evenyear courses. - 2015-2016 is an odd year and courses taught in fall and winter terms in this school year are considered to be oddyear courses. - 3.
-Arranged courses will be taught as required.
+- 2015-2016 is an odd year and courses taught in fall and winter terms in this school year are considered to be oddyear courses. - 2016-2017 is an even year and courses taught in fall and winter terms in this school year are considered to be evenyear courses. - Arranged courses will be taught as required.